 Audits.
-As described in Section K of this manual, the Air District has its own procedures to monitor CAP incentives project outcomes through project performance audits, either during or after project implementation.
+As described in Section K of this manual, the Air District has its ownprocedures to monitor CAP incentives project outcomes through projectAir District Policies and Procedures for CAP Incentives Projects24 performance audits, either during or after project implementation.
 The Air District also makes program and project records available for CARB incentive program reviews.
 Air District and CARB implementation of CAP incentives are in turn subject to oversight, including audits by the California State Auditor, Department of Finance, other State oversight agencies, or a third-party auditor.
 The Air District has clear policies in place that allow for full cooperation with audits conducted by State oversight agencies.